All Episodes

 Trafalgar, what, under four points, and you have a race in Pennsylvania.

-And I think that that you can't allow Fetterman to get away from hiding from his radical positions.
+And I think that you can't allow Fetterman to get away from hiding from his radical positions.

-You gotta, it turns out this guy likes to look tough.
+It turns out this guy likes to look tough.

 It turns out he's a spoiled trust fund brat that wears a hoodie and tries to look tough.